Last Updated: November 23, 2022

 WHAT WE COLLECT

-We may collect your email address and phone number as well as other information you give us directly on our Site.
+We may collect your email address and phone number as well as other information you give us directly on our Site or through our Services.
 Specifically, when you opt in to have a 3rd party account verified, for example a DNS record or Twitter user handle, we collect this information and may also log that information to the blockchain.
 We may enrich the information about you with data from other sources.
-We may add this to information we get from this Site.
+We may add this to information we get from this Site or our Services.
 We automatically log information about you and your computer.
 For example, when visiting our Site, we log browser type, pages you viewed, how long you spent on a page, access times and information about your use of and actions on our Site.
-We may log information using "cookies."
+We may log information using “cookies.”
 Cookies are small data files stored on your hard drive by a website.
 We may use both session Cookies (which expire once you close your web browser) and persistent Cookies (which stay on your computer until you delete them) to provide you with a more personal and interactive experience on our Site.
-This type of information is collected to make the Site more useful to you and to tailor the experience with us to meet your special interests and needs.
+This type of information is collected to make the Site and Services more useful to you and to tailor the experience with us to meet your special interests and needs.

 USE OF PERSONAL INFORMATION